AriFordsham/GHCWiki/building/cross-compiling.md

 - C libraries

-(basically gcc + binutils).
+(basically gcc + binutils + libc).
 These need to be installed somewhere different from your native gcc & binutils so they don't conflict.
 We assume that your `gcc` knows where its libraries live, otherwise you will probably need to add more flags to your `build.mk` settings to tell it.

 (ToDo: what if we're using LLVM?)